drzhbe/Notes/sound.md

 Loudness of 50Hz tone at 55dB == loudness of 1000Hz at 20dB

 # Chapter 2: The Digital Representation of Sound, Part Two: Playing by the Numbers

+* ADC analog to digital converter – sound to samples
+* DAC digital to analog converter – back to sound
+* Analog is continuous, digital is discrete
+* *Nyquist sampling theorem:* The sampling rate should be at least twice the highest frequency contained in the sound of the signal
+*